4d/docs/website/versioned_docs/version-18.0/REST/gettingStarted.md

 4D provides you with a powerful REST server, that allows direct access to data stored in your 4D databases.

-The REST server is included in the the 4D and 4D Server applications, it is automatically available in your 4D databases [once it is configured](configuration.md).
+The REST server is included in the 4D and 4D Server applications, it is automatically available in your 4D databases [once it is configured](configuration.md).

 This section is intended to help familiarize you with REST functionality by means of a simple example.
 We are going to:
 - create and configure a basic 4D database